Raxza/react-resume-builder/README.md

 # Resume Builder

-This project is a Resume Builder application built with React.
-It allows users to create, edit, and manage their resumes.
-The application features a dynamic theme that can switch between light and dark modes.
+A modern, intuitive resume builder application built with React.
+This application helps users create, manage, and maintain professional resumes with a focus on user experience and data persistence.
+It features a clean, responsive interface with support for real-time preview and version control.

 ## Features

-- Create and edit resumes
+- Create and edit professional resumes with real-time preview
-- List of all resumes
-- Store resumes to local database
+- Version control system for tracking resume changes
+- Data persistence using IndexedDB for offline capability
+- Responsive design with mobile-first approach
+- Modern UI components using Radix UI and Tailwind
+- Animated transitions and interactions using Framer Motion
 - Dynamic theming with light and dark modes
-- Responsive design
+- Deletion confirmation with alert dialogs
+- Component-based architecture for maintainability

 ## Technologies Used

-- React
+- React with TypeScript
-- React Router
+- React Router for navigation
-- Indexed DB
+- IndexedDB for local storage
-- Material UI
+- Radix UI for accessible components
-- Tailwind CSS
+- Tailwind CSS for styling
+- Framer Motion for animations
+- Vite for build tooling

 ## Getting Started